chef/chef/docs/dev/how_to/bumping_the_major_version.md

 - In Gemfile set ohai to pull from the ohai stable branch
 - In Gemfile set cheffish to match the stable release of chef
 - Update .github/dependabot.yml with the new branch
+- Create a new release notes wiki page for the stable version.
+See https://github.com/chef/chef/wiki/Pending-Release-Notes-17
+- Update release notes publishing script to us the new stable branch.
+See https://github.com/chef/chef/blob/chef-17/.expeditor/publish-release-notes.sh#L13
 - Run `rake dependencies:update` to generate a new gemfile.lock

 Example PR for Chef 15: https://github.com/chef/chef/pull/9236